Who Can Ride the Dragon

 In reading this book I have not only gained a greater appreciation for TCM, but also a historical context in which to understand both the different theories and cultural influences that have contributed to the evolution of TCM as a culmination of philosophy, art, science and technique.

-explores the historical, linguistic and cultural influences that have all contributed to the development of TCM.
-Containing numerous illustrations, some charts, black and white photographs, as well as Chinese calligraphy assists in one’s appreciation of TCM as both an art and a science.
+As practitioners many of us have clinical skills that we use in our everyday practice.
+This text explores the historical, linguistic and cultural influences that have all contributed to the development of TCM.
+Containing numerous illustrations, charts, black and white photographs, as well as Chinese calligraphy, it assists in one’s appreciation of TCM as both an art and a science.

-religious influences, the TCM literary tradition and anecdotal historical references the reader can gain a deeper understanding of the influential as well as evolutionary influences that all contributed to TCM as we know it in the 21st century.
-The reader, and especially the practitioner, will gain not only valuable insight into the roots that have influenced the depth and breadth of the characteristic expressions of TCM but also the multi-faceted branches of TCM that have emerged through time and are influenced by a variety of sources.
+Through an appreciation of Chinese language, folk beliefs, myths, customs, philosophical and religious influences, the TCM literary tradition and anecdotal historical references, the reader can gain a deeper understanding of the influential and evolutionary forces that contributed to TCM as we know it in the 21st century.
+Practitioners will gain valuable insight into the roots that shaped the depth and breadth of TCM, as well as the many branches that have emerged over time.

-adequately portray the “state of the art”.
-Factual and anecdotal narration illustrated with diagrams, photos, as well as Chinese calligraphy further enhance one’s appreciation for the deep and varied roots contributing to the development and evolution of TCM.
+Undiluted by cultural, linguistic or historical separation, the authors portray the “state of the art” with factual and anecdotal narration illustrated with diagrams, photos, and Chinese calligraphy, further enhancing appreciation for the deep and varied roots of TCM.

-language, this book further deepened and reinforced by learning as ell as appreciation of Oriental Medicine.
-This book is highly worthwhile as an “enjoyable” read and will surely help extend and broaden one’s understanding and practice of a medicine that has been influenced by a variety of sources.
-A fun book!… so enjoy, it is not one to study but to savor!
+As a practitioner of Oriental Medicine and a fluent Chinese speaker, the reviewer found the book deepened and reinforced learning and appreciation of Oriental Medicine.
+This book is highly worthwhile as an enjoyable read and will extend and broaden one’s understanding and practice of a medicine influenced by a variety of sources.
+A fun book to savor.

-David Bray, CMD, DAc, DiplCH(NCCAOM), The American Acupuncturist, Vol XXV, Winter 2001
+— David Bray, CMD, DAc, DiplCH (NCCAOM), The American Acupuncturist, Vol XXV, Winter 2001

 Additional information